Demi-urge/menace_sandbox/docs/auto_reinvestment.md

 Example: With a $100,000 balance and a 50% cap, if predicted ROI plateaus after $14,000, only $14,000 is spent and $86,000 stays in reserve.

-Implementation lives in `investment_engine.AutoReinvestmentBot` which reads the Stripe balance, predicts optimal spend and logs each transaction via `InvestmentDB`.
+Implementation lives in `investment_engine.AutoReinvestmentBot` which reads the balance through `stripe_billing_router`, predicts optimal spend and logs each transaction via `InvestmentDB`.